piglatiao/Jailbreaks/Anthropic/Claude 4/claude.ai/README.md

 For some reason Opus ET cuts off response after some amount of time if the injection is triggered.
 I've included a more brief style in version 0.4.0 and on to give Opus more time to write before being cut off

 ## Old stuff
 Gonna keep old versions accessible.
-0.0.0-0.2.0 won't have READMEs, figure it out if you really want
+0.0.0-0.2.0 won't have READMEs, should be pretty intuitive to figure out if you want though.

 ## Claude Code
 Note if you're subscribed, you can use Claude Code authentication to use your claude.ai limit on direct API calls.
 See my claude-code-proxy repo for details.